For the last four days, I've been trying to figure out how to make this part:

 I was resistant to making them out of metal because I didn't have any metal to speak of.
 As we live through a global pandemic, I'm trying my best not to venture out, but I decided this was probably worth it.
 I ordered some square tube stock from Online Metals and picked it up the next day.

 So, the jig for this piece needs to do a number of things.
 It needs to:

 I surveyed the jigs that needed to be made, and identified two main spacings I would need: 1.5 inches, and 2 inches.
 Thus I ordered lengths of those two sizes of square tube, so I wouldn't have to try to build up the right thickness.
 It turns out I missed the 1.25" brackets that go at the root end of the wings, but I'll work on those later.

 The jigs would also need a flat piece across one end, for the spacer to rest against.
 Somewhere in this process I found the small collection of welding steel I had packed up so carefully when I moved, and decided I'd use the 4130 sheet left over from making the drag strips for this, since it just needed to provide a reference surface, not bear any weight.

 What I came up with was this:

 That's only partially completed, it would eventually have a second hole drilled, so that it would hold the brackets like so:

-This plan worked out pretty well, but it took me a couple different jigs before I worked out the best technique.
-I'm making heavy use of the mill, simply because it allows me to be so precise.
+This plan worked out pretty well, but it took me a couple different jigs before I figured out the best technique for making them, specifically for drilling the holes so they were straight, and would align with the bracket plates.
+I'm making heavy use of the mill now, simply because it allows me to be so precise.
 It's almost certainly overkill, since these pieces are getting welded and will necessarily distort themselves all over the place, but you might as well start from a place of precision if possible.